Stack of old books on a library table meant to signify long-form copy. Photo by Prateek Katyal on Unsplash.

 A hierarchical "mind map" showing how to build sub-topic pages from long-form content on a website.
 The main topic of pre-diabetes is broken down into sub-topicsc like diet, risk factors, exercise, and warning signs.

-The bottom line: a richer content base on your site means you can rank for pages that AI thinks are a good match even if they don’t contain any of the specific keywords in a user query.
+The bottom line: a richer content base on your site means you can rank for pages that search engines think are a good match even if they don’t contain any of the specific keywords in a user query.

 It can build trust…if it is genuine.

 Long-form writing provides an opportunity for bespoke content that applies only to your business.
-And while AI is a factor in web search, the creativity required for content creation does not exist in machine writing.
+And while AI might be a factor in web search, the creativity required for content creation does not exist in machine writing.

 As noted in Forbes: “The human touch in content creation holds great value as it imbues a unique, engaging quality that resonates with users.
 This allows content to stand out in a competitive market and helps build trust with your audience.”
 (Emphasis mine.)